MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

 3. Enter the user's Office 365 email ID to whom Action ownership must be changed to.
 The user must have previously logged on to Kaizala management portal and registered the phone number on both the Kaizala management portal and the Kaizala app.

 Want to learn more?
-For more information on how to customize actions for your organization's specific needs, contact [kaizalafeedback@microsoft.com](mailto:kaizalafeedback@microsoft.com).
+For more information on how to customize Actions for your organization's specific needs, contact [kaizalafeedback@microsoft.com](mailto:kaizalafeedback@microsoft.com).